 The Company has subsidiaries in China, Taiwan, and the U.S. The Group’s financial results and financial condition may be adversely affected by changes in factors such as politics, economy, laws and regulations, tax system, or social trends in these countries.

-(10) Risk related to competition against other companies’ products, new product development, and technological innovation
+(12) Competition with other companies’ products, new product development, and technological innovation

 The Company considers its own technology and development capabilities to be a source of sustainable growth.
 We strive to maintain our competitive edge as a global leading company, especially in the glass fiber business, and keep this competitive edge by further focusing on research and development.
 However, there are diverse competitors both in Japan and abroad, and consequently, we carry the risks that our competitive edge may be threatened and that competitors may develop and market new products that exceed ours in terms of performance.
 Moreover, we anticipate the risk that the Company’s glass fiber may be replaced by materials other than glass fiber as a result of technological innovation.